 By Merlin Tuttle

-The source of human exposure to Wuhan virus, according to the January 29th edition of The New York Times, has yet to be identified.
-However, in a rush to judgement, far too many public health officials and media outlets are focusing almost entirely on bats.
+The source of human exposure to the COVID-19 virus, or as it was first called, Wuhan virus, according to the March 12th edition of The Conversation, has yet to be identified.
+However, in a rush to judgment, far too many public health officials and media outlets are focusing almost entirely on bats.
 This has been seen in multiple news sources, from CNN to Vice.
 Such speculation can be counterproductive, especially when acted on as fact.

 Bats, despite their essential ecological and economic roles, rank among our planet’s most rapidly declining and endangered animals1.
 They have few defenders and are often mistakenly viewed as dangerous.
 People who fear bats are less tolerant and frequently kill them 2.